secretstartups/handbook/sales/field-operations/channel-operations/index.html.md

 To track the Partner Services, the partner must register the deal on the [partner portal](https://about.gitlab.com/handbook/resellers/#gitlab-partner-portal).

-Please follow the steps above in the [Deal Registration Process](https://about.gitlab.com/handbook/sales/field-operations/channel-operations/#policy-and-process)<span style="text-decoration:underline;"> (update link)</span>
+Please follow the steps above in the [Deal Registration Process](https://about.gitlab.com/handbook/sales/field-operations/channel-operations/#deal-registration-process)<span style="text-decoration:underline;"> </span>

-Next, select the Opportunity that is applicable to the GitLab sales of licenses that the services are being performed for.
+Next, select the opportunity that is applicable to the GitLab sales of licenses that the services are being performed for.
 This GitLab sale opportunity may be open or closed won.

 Rebate payouts will be reported and paid after each GitLab quarter close.